Luna-Coder/teamTreeHouse-React-Basics/README.md

 }
 ```

-* The callback function (an arrow function) receives the previous `state` as it's first argument and the `props` (at the time the update is applied as an optional second argument).
+* The callback function (an arrow function) receives the previous `state` as it's first argument, and the `props` (at the time the update is applied) as an optional second argument.

 * The only thing that changes over time in React is `state`.